comparaonline/chat-component/README.md

   />
 ```

-Where the possible options can be:
+Where the possible options are:

 * `countryName`: The full name of the country (i.e. Chile, Brasil or Colombia).
 * `language`: Two letter language ISO code (i.e `es` or `pt`).